Power-law distributions in nonequilibrium open quantum systems: Power-law behavior in general nonlinear dynamics

-reminiscent of the Ehrenfest theorem.
-Here, $\hat{q}$ and $\hat{p}$ are the quadrature operators defined above, while $\{k_0, k_1, k_2, k_3\}$ are arbitrary non-negative parameters.
+The $M$-boson model serves as a toy model to gain insights about the physical origin of the power-law tail.
+However, one might argue that the phenomenon is not truly quantum mechanical, since Eq.~\eqref{eq:diagonal_EOM} is a classical master equation, and multiplicative noise is well-known to produce power-law distributions in classical systems~\cite{biro2005power,sornette1998multiplicative}.
+Thus, the more interesting question is: Are there dissipative quantum systems that exhibit power-law tails in the steady state not only in the populations, but also in the coherences (i.e., off-diagonal elements of $\rho$)?
+If so, this would indicate that the intrinsically quantum nature of the noise plays an important role.

+To this end, let us consider a general classical dynamical system of the form where $F$ is an arbitrary function describing the force acting on a classical particle.
+We then construct its quantization, i.e., a Lindblad master equation that yields the generalized Ehrenfest theorem

+with some suitably defined operator ordering.
+Here, $\hat{q}$ and $\hat{p}$ are the quadrature operators previously defined.
+For the evolution to be physically valid, we impose the constraint that the master equation must generate dynamical maps that are completely positive and trace preserving (CPTP)~\cite{lindblad1976on,breuer2007theory}.
+This general quantization problem was recently solved in Ref.~\cite{chia2025quantization}, for arbitrary bivariate polynomials $F(q,p)$.
+A rich subclass of dynamical systems is the cubic Li\'enard system~\cite{strogatz2024nonlinear}, with the quantum equation of motion given by

 The notation $\braket{: \hat{O} :}$ indicates normal ordering, after expressing the operator $\hat{O}$ in terms of $\an$ and $\ad$.
-The choice of operator ordering here is simply for convenience, and does not affect the discussion.
-Eq.~\eqref{eq:quantum_lienard} is the quantum analog of the cubic Li\'{e}nard system.
-Physically, the parameters $k_2$ and $k_3$ represent the nonlinear damping and frequency response (i.e., anharmonicity) of the system, respectively.
+The choice of operator ordering here is simply for convenience, and does not affect the discussion~\cite{chia2025quantization}.
+The cubic Li\'enard system encompasses paradigmatic nonlinear systems such as the van der Pol, Rayleigh, and Duffing oscillators~\cite{strogatz2024nonlinear}.
+Physically, the parameters $k_2$ and $k_3$ represent the nonlinear damping and nonlinear frequency response (i.e., anharmonicity) of the system, respectively.
+In the absence of the nonlinearity, i.e., $k_2 = k_3$ = 0, the cubic Li\'{e}nard system reduces to the damped harmonic oscillator.